-In 2021, the Company used selected audit firm services, such as audit of the full-year separate financial statements of SECO/WARWICK S.A. and the consolidated financial statements of the SECO/WARWICK Group, review of the half-year separate and consolidated financial statements, and in 2021 - also an assessment of the report on remuneration of Supervisory Board and Management Board members.
+In 2021, the Company used selected audit firm services, such as audit of the full-year separate financial statements of SECO/WARWICK S.A. and the consolidated financial statements of the SECO/WARWICK Group, review of the half-year separate and consolidated financial statements, and assessment of the report on remuneration of Supervisory Board and Management Board members.
+In addition, the audit firm also audited the financial statements of three subsidiaries: SWS, SWR and Retech.